Back to: ASP.NET Core Web API Tutorials

 Creating Account Controller:

-Next, create a new Empty MVC Controller named AccountController within the Controllers folder and copy and paste the following code.
-This controller will manage user registration, login, logout, and SSO token generation and redirection.
+Next, create a new Empty MVC Controller named AccountController within the Controllers folder and then copy and paste the following code.
+This is the controller that will manage the user registration, login, logout, and SSO Token generation and redirection.

 Creating the Views: